Mommy Minute: Screen time and vision issues

-Between watching TV, spending time on cellphones and using laptops for school, kids are spending a lot of time on screens these days, and research has shown that can cause issues for their eyes.
+(WHTM) — Between watching TV, spending time on cellphones, and using laptops for school, kids are spending a lot of time on screens these days, and research has shown that can cause issues for their eyes.

 “From 1971 to now, we have seen a doubling of the rate of myopia or nearsightedness, and we think that that is related to a combination of things, but mostly environmental factors of being inside and looking at near things like reading, and also screens, like small screens and then also not spending as much time in the sunlight,” said Allison Babiuch, MD, pediatric ophthalmologist for Cleveland Clinic.